apache/solr-site/content/pages/operator/articles/explore-v030-gke.md

 ### Replica Types

-If you use the operator to deploy multiple SolrCloud instances but they all use the same Zookeeper connection string (and chroot), then it behaves like a single cluster from a Solr perspective.
+If you use the operator to deploy multiple SolrCloud instances, but they all use the same Zookeeper connection string (and chroot), then it behaves like a single Solr Cloud cluster from a Solr perspective.
 You can use this approach to assign Solr pods to different nodes in your Kubernetes cluster.
 For instance, you may want to run `TLOG` replicas on one set of nodes and `PULL` replicas on another set to isolate write and read traffic
 (see: [Replica Types](https://solr.apache.org/guide/shards-and-indexing-data-in-solrcloud.html#types-of-replicas)).